PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 * `/mines whereami` : Shows you what mine you are in, or how far away you are from other mines in the area.
 If you have a lot of mines, it's easy to lose track of where you are, and this may help get your bearings.

 * `/mines block add` : Add a new block type to a mine.
 It's easier to start off with `/mines block search` and have it fill in the commands for you.
+* `/mines block constraint` : Controls block generation within a mine, such as minimum number, maximum number, or which layers it can spawn at.
+* `/mines block list` : Shows all blocks within a mine, including the constraints that have been placed on specific blocks.
+This command is also included in the command `/mines info <mineName> all`.
 * `/mines block remove` : Remove a block type from a mine.
+* `/mines block searchAll` : Search for a block type or item type based up on a search string.
+This includes all blocks, but also all items too.
 * `/mines block search` : Search for a block type based up on a search string.
-* `/mines block set` : Edit the block's percentage within the mine.
-A percent of zero will remove.
+* `/mines block setChance` : Edit the block's percentage within the mine.
+A percent of zero will remove the block as if the command `/mines block remove` was used.
 If the block does not already exist, it will be added.
 (Can replace add and remove).

-* `/mines blockEvent add` :
+* `/mines blockEvent add` : This adds one or more commands to a block event.
+To add multiple commands, just add a semi-colon between the commands: `;`.
+* `/mines blockEvent add placeholders` : This command lists all placeholders that can be used within a block event's commands.
+These placeholders will expand the flexibility of what other commands can be used.
-* `/mines blockEvent block add` :
+* `/mines blockEvent block add` : Adding block type to a blockEvent acts as a filter and will only use this block even on a block type that is listed.
-* `/mines blockEvent block list` :
 * `/mines blockEvent block remove` :
 * `/mines blockEvent eventType` :
-* `/mines blockEvent list` :
-* `/mines blockEvent mode` :
-* `/mines blockEvent percent` :
-* `/mines blockEvent permission` :
+* `/mines blockEvent list` : Use list to how all of the available blockEvents for a given mine.
+These blockEvent commands that edits a blockEvent are based upon the row number as listed with this command.
+* `/mines blockEvent percent` : Sets the **percent** chance of running this blockEvent.
+Valid ranges are 100 % which is always ran (if it passes the filters), to as low as 0.00001 percent.
+* `/mines blockEvent permission` : A BlockEvent permission will only allow a blockEvent to be ran if the player has this permission.
+This filter can be used with other filters, such as "triggered" and "blocks".
 * `/mines blockEvent remove` :
-* `/mines blockEvent triggered` :
+* `/mines blockEvent taskMode` : Identifies how a blockEvent is ran.
+Options are [inline, inlinePlayer, sync, syncPlayer].
+"Player" modes runs the command as if the player entered the command and runs under their perms, while non-player modes run as admin as if ran from the console.
+Inline and sync mode may, or maynot be selectable.
+Most blockEvents are now ran in another thread and will not hang the BlockBreakEvent anymore, so inline or sync may not have an impact.
+* `/mines blockEvent triggered` : For plugins such as TokenEnchant, their explosion event identifies which enchantment of theirs triggered the event.
+So this filter can apply a blockEvent to a very specific enchantment.

-* `/mines set area` : Redefine the area of the mine.
+* `/mines set area` : This command places a virtual mine, or it allows you to redefine the area of the mine.
 Careful, this can wipe out builds if set incorrectly.
 This is a required command to set the area of the mine.
 A new feature is to use the current location of your feet to define a 1 x 1 x 1 region with `/mines set area <mineName> feet`.
 Then you can use `/mines set size` to make it any size you want.
+* `/mines set area <mine> virtual` : This command will remove a mine from a world, and make it virtual.
+A virtual mine can then be placed somewhere else, or even in a different world.
+Virtual mines will not try to go through resets, so it's a safe way to disable a mine if you're not ready for it to be active.

+* `/mines set accessPermission` : Uses permission to enable access to the mine.
+This does not use the player's rank, which is the suggested method so as to reduce the number of perms that need to be configured and managed.
+* `/mines set mineAccessByRank` : Uses the player's rank to control access to the mines.
+This is the preferred method of controlling access since it reduces the number of perms that Prison has to manage, and can help bypass the need of using WorldGuard regions to control the players.
+* `/mines set tpAccessByRank` : Uses the player's rank to control the player's ability to teleport to the mine.
+See the command `/mines tp`.

 * `/mines set liner` : A quick way to wrap your mine with a 2D Pattern in 3D space.
 This command also will `repair` the area around a mine, and will effectively erase a liner.
 There are six directions that can be specified for change: `north`, `south`, `east`, `west`, `top`, and `bottom`. `walls` also is a shortcut for `north`, `south`, `east`, and `west`.
 The patterns available are listed by the command.
 There is even a `force` setting that will allow the mine to be wrapped when in air, since the wrappings normally needs blocks in contact with the mine so it is able to conform to the terrain.
+* `/mines set mineSweeper` : If all else fails to get Prison to monitor and track blocks that are broken within a mine, mostly due to conflicts with other plugins, then this option can provide a last chance effort to monitor the progress within a mine.
+It is very rare that you would have to use this setting and the chances are that there are better ways to get the mines working correctly.
+The larger the mine, the more costly this setting is to enable.
-* `/mines set move` is a new command that is not yet enabled.
+* **Removed:** `/mines set move` is a new command that is not yet enabled.
 It is still in development, but will be active soon.
 This command will move a whole mine as a single unit, be it a few blocks or many (not recommended).
+The same effect of moving a mine can be done through the command: `/mine set size` but note it will possibly damage or destory the surrounding builds if not careful.
-* **Removed:** `/mines set norank` : Disconnect the mine from a rank. **Note:** This command has been changed to `/mines set rank <mineName> none` to delete the rank from the mine.
+* **Removed:** `/mines set norank` : Disconnect the mine from a rank. **Note:** This command has been changed to `/mines set rank <mineName> *none*` to delete the rank from the mine.
 * `/mines set notificationPerm` : Enables or Disables notifications pertaining to mine resets to be seen only by players who have permission to that mine.
 The permissions used are `mines.notification.[mineName]` in all lower case.
 * `/mines set notification` : Can turn off the notifications on a per-mine basis.
 Or set the notification radius, or only notify players within the mine.
 This command cannot change the message.
 * `/mines set rank <rankName>` : Links a mine to a rank, otherwise there is no way within prison to identify which mines should be associated with a given rank.
 If **rankName** is **none** then it removes the associated rank from the mine (deletes the rank).
 This is not yet needed, but it will be used in the near future with new features, or enhancements to existing features.
 * `/mines set resetThreshold` : This allows you to set a percent remaining in the mine to use as a threshold for resets.
 For example if you set it to 20.5% then the mine will reset when it reaches 25.5% blocks remaining.
 When the mine resets, it will initiate the `zeroBlockResetDelay` functionality, of which it's not exactly "zero blocks" anymore.
 * `/mines set resetTime` : Changes the time between resets, as expressed in seconds.
 Applies to each mine independently.
-* `/mines set resetPaging` : This is an advanced feature that can eliminate lag that might be experienced with the resetting of enormous large mines.
+* **Removed:** `/mines set resetPaging` :  This no longer is a setting, since Prison always uses a more advanced type of paging that dynamically prevents server lag.
+This is an advanced feature that can eliminate lag that might be experienced with the resetting of enormous large mines.
 A mine could be millions of blocks in size and without this setting it may take a few seconds, or longer to reset, and it could cause the ticks to fall far behind, even to the point of forcing a shutdown.
 This command instead will breakdown the mine's reset in to very small chunks that will prevent the TPS from slowing down, and it will allow other critical tasks to continue to run.
 The total length of time for the rest may be increased, but it will not hurt the server.
 Prison does not use async resets due to eventual corruption of the bukkit and spigot components.
 * `/mines set size` : Allows you to resize a mine without redefining it with the prison selection wand.
 Just specify which direction to increase or decrease.
 It also uses the `/mines set liner <mineName> repair` feature to fill in voids when reducing an edge.
 * `/mines set skipReset` : When enabled, can prevent a mine from resetting if it has no activity.
 Can set a threshold before the mine is reset, such as 80% will require 20% of the blocks be mined before being reset.
 Can also set a bypassLimit so that if the reset is skipped X number of times, it will force a reset anyway.
 * `/mines set sortOrder` : Mines can be sorted for view within `/mines list` or the GUI.
 Setting the sortOrder allows you manually set the order in which the mines are listed.
 There is even the option to suppress (hide) mines from that list too by setting the sort order to a -1.